d7chau/sim-activation-check/README.md

 To run the program, right click on the `.exe` file and Run as Administrator (if a popup appears, click Run Anyways).

+### Generating executable

+Executables are available on the releases page, however you can also generate them via the following steps:

+* `pip install pyinstaller`
+* `pyinstaller -w -F SIM-Activation-Check.py`
+* Check locally generated `dist` folder for executable

 ### Prerequisites

 * Windows System